 WHAT DOES 300 SOCIAL SCIENCE REALLY INCLUDE?

-First, calling the 300s “social science” may be a slight misnomer: social science includes geography and history, which Dewey places in the 900s, as well as psychology, which Dewey places in the 100s.
-Thus, of the 7 social sciences, only sociology, anthropology, political science, and economics are found at 300 Social Science, with an interplay of these four disciplines throughout 300’s divisions and sections.
+Calling the 300s “social sciences” may be a slight misnomer: the social sciences include geography and history which Dewey places in the 900s, as well as psychology which Dewey places in the 100s.
+Thus, of the 7 social sciences, only sociology, anthropology, political science, and economics are in the 300s.

 Dewey 300 – Society, Government, and Culture

 Unfortunately, the materials for these 3 broad headings are not necessarily in contiguous divisions and sections, so here’s the 300 divisions each one encompasses:

 - Society: 300 Sociology & anthropology and 360 Social problems & services